 An editor can be in a popup or in cell.

 In Cell editing means the contents of the cell will be cleared and the editor will appear inside the cell.
-The editor will be constrained to the boundaries of the cell, if it is larger that the provided area it will be clipped.
+The editor will be constrained to the boundaries of the cell, so if it is larger than the provided area it will be clipped.
 When editing is finished, the editor will be removed and the renderer will be placed back inside the cell again.

 If you want your editor to appear in a popup (such as a dropdown list), then you can have it appear in a popup.
 The popup will behave like a menu in that any mouse interaction outside of the popup will close the popup.
 The popup will appear over the cell, however it will not change the contents of the cell.
 Behind the popup the cell will remain intact until after editing is finished which will result in the cell being refreshed.

 From a lifecycle and behaviour point of view, 'in cell' and 'popup' have no impact on the editor.
 You can create a cell editor and change this property and observe how your editor behaves in each way.

 To have an editor appear in a popup, have the

 to be done within a cell, either return